-When using a typical computer in a typical way, you shouldn’t have to worry about overheating at all.
-However, if you’re encountering system instability issues like abrupt shut downs, blue screens, and freezes—especially while doing something demanding like playing PC games or encoding video—your computer may be overheating.
+When using your PC for typical tasks, you shouldn’t have to worry about overheating at all unless something is really wrong.
+However, if you’re encountering system instability issues like abrupt shut downs, blue screen crashes, and freezes—especially while doing something demanding like playing PC games or encoding video—your computer may be overheating.

-This can happen for several reasons.
-Your computer’s case may be full of dust, a fan may have failed, something may be blocking your computer’s vents, or you may have a compact laptop that was never designed to run at maximum performance for hours on end.
+As we mentioned before, overheating can happen for several reasons.
+It may be that a component is malfunctioning.
+It may be a hardware driver that isn’t behaving well.
+But more than likely, it’s because your airflow system isn’t operating as well as it should be.
+Your computer’s case may be full of dust, a fan may have failed, something may be blocking your computer’s vents, or you may just have a compact laptop that was never designed to run at maximum performance for hours on end.

 Monitoring Your Computer’s Temperature

-First, bear in mind that different CPUs and GPUs (graphics cards) have different optimal temperature ranges.
-Before getting too worried about a temperature, be sure to check your computer’s documentation—or its CPU or graphics card specifications— and ensure you know the temperature ranges your hardware can handle.
+Bear in mind that different CPUs and GPUs (graphics cards) have different optimal temperature ranges.
+Before getting too worried about a temperature, be sure to check your computer’s documentation—or its CPU or graphics card specifications—to ensure you know the appropriate temperature ranges for your hardware.

-Be sure to look at your CPU and graphics card temperatures.
-You can also find other temperatures, such as the temperature of your hard drive, but these components will generally only overheat if it becomes extremely hot in the computer’s case.
+Tools like HWMonitor will also show you other temperatures, such as the temperature of your hard drive, but these components will generally only overheat if it becomes extremely hot in the computer’s case.
 They shouldn’t generate too much heat on their own.

 If you think your computer may be overheating, don’t just glance as these sensors once and ignore them.
-Do something demanding with your computer, such as running a CPU burn-in test with Prime 95, playing a PC game, or running a graphical benchmark.
-Monitor the computer’s temperature while you do this, even checking a few hours later — does any component overheat after you push it hard for a while?
+Do something demanding with your computer, such as playing a PC game or running a graphical benchmark.
+Monitor the computer’s temperature while you do this, even checking again a few hours later.
+Does any component overheat after you push it hard for a while?

 Preventing Your Computer From Overheating